How to Hack a Website: Hacking Websites Online Example

 More people have access to the internet than ever before.
 This has prompted many organizations to develop web-based applications that users can use online to interact with the organization.
 Poorly written code for web applications can be exploited to gain unauthorized access to sensitive data and web servers.

-In this article, we will introduce you to web applications hacking techniques and the counter measures you can put in place to protect against such attacks.
+In this tutorial you will learn how to hack websites, and we will introduce you to web application hacking techniques and the counter measures you can put in place to protect against such attacks.

 Topics covered in this tutorial

 - What is a web application?
 What are Web Threats?

 - How to protect your Website against hacks?